varvet/pundit/README.md

 If you have defined an action-specific method on your policy for the current action, the `permitted_attributes` helper will call it instead of calling `permitted_attributes` on your controller.

-If you need to fetch parameters based on namespaces different from the suggested one, override the below method and return an instance of `ActionController::Parameters`.
+If you need to fetch parameters based on namespaces different from the suggested one, override the below method, in your controller, and return an instance of `ActionController::Parameters`.

 ```ruby
 def pundit_params_for(record)